tgamboalsmo/Project5/README.md

 search button and reset button)
 4 - Map Marker (contains code to add markers to the page, remove markers and animates markers when list elements are clicked)
+5 - MeetUp List Controls (contains code to handle hiding and showing the MeetUp list for smaller screens).

 *maps.css* - Basic CSS for page styling and formatting.
-Does contain a break point for max-width of 480px for smaller devices (removes the MeetUp list leaving only the search input field and the 2 buttons).

 *libs* - Contains 2 libraries used for development: Knockoutjs and jQuery